Crypto Fear & Greed Index: What It Is and How to Use It

 In crypto slang, the term FUD (‘fear, uncertainty, and doubt’) is used to denote misinformation or negative propaganda about a specific cryptocurrency asset, platform, or project.
 Such information appeals to one of the most fundamental human emotions — fear.

-FUD can be unintentional when users misinterpret certain negative information, like market corrections, and ascribe inaccurate causes to it.
+FUD can be unintentional when users misinterpret certain negative information, like market corrections, ascribing inaccurate causes to it.
 A classic example is when some users interpret a crypto market correction following a general economic downturn as “crypto is dead.”
 FUD tends to spread like wildfire, and with the advent of online communities, this can be very damaging when affecting individual projects.

 FUD can also be intentional and orchestrated by individuals or entities that stand to gain from it, such as competitors of a project or big-wig investors (known as ‘whales’) who may sometimes use FUD to manipulate markets.
 It is worth mentioning that this can carry severe legal consequences in many jurisdictions.

-What Is a Fear and Greed Index?
+What Is a Fear & Greed Index?

 To start, let us understand how fear and greed affect the markets.